Garret Graves LA-06

 Elections

-In March 2014, Graves announced his intention to run in the 2014 election to the United States House of Representatives for Louisiana’s 6th congressional district; incumbent Republican Bill Cassidy successfully challenged incumbent Democratic U.S. Senator Mary Landrieu.[10]
+In March 2014, Graves announced his intention to run in the 2014 election to the United States House of Representatives for Louisiana’s 6th congressional district; incumbent Republican Bill Cassidy successfully challenged incumbent Democratic U.S. senator Mary Landrieu.[10]

 In the 2014 nonpartisan blanket primary, Edwin Edwards finished in first place with 30% of the vote; Graves was the runner-up with 27%.
 Graves and Edwards advanced to the December 6 runoff election.[7]
 In the runoff, Graves received 139,209 votes (62.4%) to Edwards’s 83,781 (37.6%).[11]